 - Socializing.
 Twins have their one little social system and are never lonely, however, it’s important for kids to learn social skills from mixing with other children.
 I’m hoping the transition to daycare and hearing other kids talk more will help with their speech delay too.

 - Preparation for school.
 If your Twins have never been in a daycare environment, the transition to pre-school or kindergarten is going to be quite the shock (although kids adapt quick).
 Daycare is a good stepping stone and will help them get used to group instruction.
+You may find they can be potty trained earlier if they see other kids using the potty too.

 - Meals.
 Many daycare centers offer breakfast, lunch, and snacks as part of the payment package.
 One less thing to organize on the grocery list can be really helpful.
 I always made sure there was something simple to prepare in the fridge ready for our nanny and I’m looking forward not having to think about it.